-This is an audited primary care service, which is thoroughly inspected to ensure the services and students safety.
-They provide a setting of realism, where skills and knowledge can be applied to patients directly and prepare students for a successful and future career.
+This is an audited primary care service, thoroughly inspected to ensure the services and students safety.
+Learning Environment’s provide a setting of realism, where skills and knowledge can be applied to patients directly and prepare students for a successful and future career.

-With a positive experience, and the fact that many career paths are chosen whilst on placement, we believe students will return to primary care upon graduation.
+With a positive experience, and understanding that many career paths are chosen whilst on placement, our aim is to encourage students to return to primary care upon qualifying.
 This will, in turn, sustain the future of primary care and its workforce.

 General Practice is particularly suited to supporting the development of nursing students due to the wide range of learning opportunities.

 If you are a practice that trains medical students or doctors to become GPs, then you will already have developed your own ideas about how to structure a learner’s working week.

 Student nurses benefit from a similar range of learning opportunities are known to improve practice and care delivery.
 Placements can vary from 5-12 weeks.

 Paramedics have a track record in providing flexible and innovative ways of delivering extended clinical care.

 They are an autonomous practitioner who has the knowledge, skills and clinical expertise to assess and treat.
 They also have the ability to diagnose, supply and administer medicines.

 Any practice can host a student paramedic, and a typical placement is just 1 week long.

 The Physician Associate (PA) is a rapidly growing healthcare role in the UK, working alongside GPs.